valentinjahanmanesh/TipSee/README.md

 </p>

-# How much TipC is customizable:
+# How much TipSee is customizable:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There are two types of config, one for the whole and global things (which will apply to all hints and tips) and one specific configuration for each bubble. **TipC.Options** is the one we set to have a global configuration for all bubbles and tips and **TipC.Options.Bubble** which is our configuration for each hint. it means that we can change the background color, font and ... for each tip, or we can just set a general configuration for all hints. so we start with global one:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There are two types of config, one for the whole and global things (which will apply to all hints and tips) and one specific configuration for each bubble. **TipSee.Options** is the one we set to have a global configuration for all bubbles and tips and **TipSee.Options.Bubble** which is our configuration for each hint. it means that we can change the background color, font and ... for each tip, or we can just set a general configuration for all hints. so we start with global one:
 ```swift
 public struct Options: HintConfiguration {